ad-freiburg/elevant/docs/mapping_files.md

       >>> link_frequencies["Gandalf"]
       {'Gandalf': 321, 'Gandalf (musician)': 2, 'Gandalf Alfgeirsson': 2, 'Gandalf (American band)': 5, 'Gandalf (Norse mythology)': 1, 'Gandalf (Finnish band)': 4, 'Gandalf (mythology)': 1, 'Gandalf (new age)': 1, 'Gandalf the Grey': 1}

-* **`redirects.db`**: Python database that maps redirect page titles to their corresponding redirect target.
-Redirects are extracted from the entire Wikipedia dump.
-Example database entry:
+* **`redirects.pkl`**: Pickled Python dictionary that maps redirect page titles to their corresponding redirect target. *This file will be removed if you run the `make cleanup` command, since it has been transformed into a database for faster retrieval.* Redirects are extracted from the entire Wikipedia dump.
+Example dictionary entry:

       >>> redirects["Barack H. Obama"]
-      b'Barack Obama'
+      'Barack Obama'

+* **`redirects.db`**: Same as `redirects.pkl` but stored as a Python dbm database where the redirect page titles are the keys and the redirect targets are the values.

 * **`title_synonyms.pkl`**: Pickled Python dictionary that maps title synonyms to sets of corresponding Wikipedia titles.
 Title synonyms refer to the synonyms of a Wikipedia article title that appear in bold in the first paragraph